 Why is there an order fee and where does this money go?

-You may know us as an arts venue.
-We also programme the annual Brighton Festival each May.
-You may not know we are in fact a registered charity, and we rely on the generous support of our community and beyond.
+You may know us as a performing arts venue.
+We also programme the annual Brighton Festival each May and manage the Brighton & Hove and East Sussex Music Services delivering music teaching to over 5,000 young people each week.
+We are an arts charity and rely on the generous support of our community and beyond.

 Is an order fee avoidable?

 When you buy tickets in person, either in our Ticket Office on Church Street or at the venue’s ticket desk, then you won’t pay an order fee.
-Brighton Dome & Brighton Festival Members are also exempt from order fees as part of the benefits of membership.
+Brighton Dome & Brighton Festival Members are also exempt from order fees as part of the benefits of having a Membership.

 Why are some events more expensive than others?